UK: Woman and girl stabbed in London, one man arrested – DW – 08/12/2024

 Police in London have arrested a man after a 34-year-old woman and an 11-year-old girl were stabbed in the city's Leicester Square.

 "Officers are at the scene of a stabbing in Leicester Square.
-A man has been arrested and is in custody," read a police statement, adding that the two victims have been taken to hospital.
+A man has been arrested and is in custody," read a police statement, adding that the two victims were taken to hospital.

+In a later statement, police said the girl would remain in hospital for treatment on injuries which are "not believed to be life-threatening," while the woman suffered "more minor injuries."

-Police initially provided no details as to the identity of the suspect.
+Police initially provided no details as to the identity of the suspect but said the incident was "not believed, at this stage, to be terror-related."

+One witness told Sky News in the UK that a man "attacked the woman first" and then held the girl in what was described as a "headlock" before being pinned down by two members of the public until the police arrived.

 The incident comes after a week of violent, far-right protests in the United Kingdom following a deadly knife atttack at a children's dance class in the northwestern town of Southport, where three young girls were killed.